 One of the most common questions people ask about the Ohio River is "How bad is the water?"
 Because of the industrial and agricultural nature of the Ohio River Valley, many people have the impression that the river suffers from poor water quality.
 There are also common misconceptions about which types of pollutants have the greatest impact on water quality.
-Just how is Ohio River water quality, and how has the water quality changed over time?
+This Ohio River Valley Water Sanitation Commission (ORSANCO) report will help provide an overview of "The State of the Ohio River" water quality.
+It will also help demonstrate the remarkable improvement to Ohio River water quality that has been accomplished by the dedicated efforts of numerous stakeholders since the formation of ORSANCO in 1948.

 The Ohio River Valley Water Sanitation Commission (ORSANCO) was created in 1948 to control and abate interstate water pollution in the Ohio River Basin.
 ORSANCO monitors and evaluates Ohio River water quality on behalf of its member states (Illinois, Indiana, Kentucky, Ohio, New York, Pennsylvania, Virginia, and West Virginia).
+ORSANCO helps facilitate the work of numerous stakeholders that include state and federal agencies, drinking water utilities, wastewater utilities, watershed organizations, industries, and other entities.
 Every two years, ORSANCO performs a comprehensive assessment of Ohio River water quality called the Biennial Assessment of Ohio River Water Quality Conditions.
-This assessment evaluates Ohio

-River water quality with respect to four designated uses:
+This assessment evaluates Ohio River water quality with respect to four designated uses: